 The Peranakan is an ethnic group called Baba-Nyonya or Straits-born Chinese in Singapore, and their culture is so closely intertwined with our country’s that some view them as “truly indigenous” in Singapore.
 This unique ethnic group can be traced as far back as the 15th century when Chinese immigrants began settling here in increasing numbers and taking on Batak and Balinese wives.
 Being primarily English educated, their descendants were often traders who served as intermediaries between the locals and the British who embraced both the local Malaysian/Chinese cultures, as well as that of the colonial British.

 Over time, the culture took root in many aspects of Singaporean life – from traditional cuisine, to architecture, to even local fashion.
 The Peranakan population grew to be fairly wealthy and many became the elites of Singapore; even taking up key positions in the government.
 As such, they displayed this wealth upon the facades of their homes and within their eclectic blend of fashion, which drew inspiration from the distant west and from patterns popular with East Asian nobility.

 The colorful and vibrant fashion usually worn by Peranakan women are central to their unique, ethnic blend of styles.
 While men will normally go for Batik prints, more elaborate options are available to the women.

 Peranakans in Singapore were ahead of their time, and their households were traditionally run by the females (the Nyonyas), who were empowered by education and were highly skilled in sewing, cooking, embroidery, beadwork and more.
-Proud of their heritage, the matriarchy incorporated their aesthetics into the sarong Kebaya; a tubular batik skirt worn with a fitted blouse, and their beautiful jewelry.
+Proud of their heritage, the matriarchy incorporated their aesthetics into the sarong Kebaya; a tubular batik skirt worn with a fitted blouse and their beautiful jewellery.